 Wall Street financier Bernard Baruch was a Churchill buddy who was chairman of the War Industries Board during WWI.
 FDR suffered an intestinal problem while staying at his house to recover his failing health months after a similar incident prostrated him at the 1943 Tehran Conference.
-He was well positioned to rally the military industrial complex behind Churchill's vision of a US-UK partnership to oppose the USSR that initiated the "Cold War," a term he is reported to have coined.
+He was well positioned to rally the military industrial complex behind Churchill's vision of a US-UK "special relationship" which he set out in the "iron curtain" speech in March 2016.
+Baruch is said to have coined the term "Cold War."

 14 years after Churchill's "Iron Curtain" speech President Dwight Eisenhower warned of the "military industrial complex" but it was far too late.
 The vicious witch-hunts for American "Reds" by the House Un-American Activities Committee under Senator Joseph McCarthy had already created harsh new political realities.

 This bit of war propaganda hid a deep antipathy between Churchill and Stalin but they were birds of a feather, hard-eyed cynics who thought nothing of murdering millions to achieve their ends.
 As World War II neared its end they met in the Kremlin plotting how to share its spoils.